robbertnoordzij/nerve-centre-webhook/README.md

 # nerve-centre-webhook
-Simple webhook to Slack to push the schedule defined in Nerve Centre
+A simple applicatation to push the schedule defined in Nerve Centre to a Slack webhook.

 ## Usage